-The wise old saying goes, “A penny of prevention is worth a pound of cure”, and when it comes to mental health truer words were never spoken.
+According to United states founding father Benjamin Franklin, “A penny of prevention is worth a pound of cure”, and when it comes to mental health truer words were never spoken...

 A lesson from the generals